EricBrianAnil/SBSPS-Challenge-1492-SmarTangle-Warehouse-Management-System-1/README.md

 # Technical Stack & Architectural Flow
 ![](/Images/Architecture-Flow.png)
-The technological stack that has been used for the component-wise design and implementation of this  project as a reference to the working architecture flow are as follows:
+The technological stack that has been used for the component-wise design and implementation of this  project as a reference to the working architecture flow are as follows :

 * **Machine Learning Model :**
    * [TensorFlow Keras API](https://www.tensorflow.org/)
    * [FbProphet Model by Facebook](https://facebook.github.io/prophet/docs/quick_start.html) *(Time Series Model)*
    * [TPOT Regressor](https://epistasislab.github.io/tpot/) *(Quality Score Prediction)*

-* **Tangle Network:**
+* **Tangle Network :**
   * [IOTA Comnet (public) Tangle Network](https://comnet.thetangle.org/)
   > For more information regarding the tangle network, visit [https://www.iota.org/](https://www.iota.org/)